 Upgrade announcement for the following software:

-The VMware Engine operations team will upgrade VMware components to newer versions beginning mid December 2020.
-You will receive an email with the planned maintenance dates and times of the upgrade.
+The VMware Engine operations team will upgrade VMware components to newer versions beginning mid October 2021.
+You will receive an email with the planned maintenance windows of the upgrade.

 We aim to provide you with access to the most up-to-date features and functions of vSphere.
-We will upgrade the VMware stack from version 6.7 to 7.0 and the NSX-T stack from version 2.5 to 3.0.
-The upgrade lets you use new features of vSphere, vSAN, and NSX-T and enjoy significant improvements in storage and networking performance.
+We will upgrade the VMware stack from version 7.0 Update 1 to 7.0 Update 2 and the NSX-T stack from version 3.0 to 3.1.2.
+The upgrade lets you use new features of vSphere, vSAN, and NSX-T.

 VMware component versions post-upgrade

-This upgrade is scheduled between December 2020 and January 2021.
-You will receive an email notification with the planned maintenance dates and times of the upgrade for your private cloud.
+This upgrade is scheduled between October and November 2021.
+You will receive an email notification with the planned maintenance windows of the upgrade for your private cloud.
 An hour before the upgrade starts, the VMware Engine operations team will send another email notice.
 Notifications are sent to all users of VMware Engine and any additional configured email IDs.